rust-lang/rfcs/text/0000-safer-transmute.md

 Haskell's [`Coercible`](https://hackage.haskell.org/package/base-4.14.0.0/docs/Data-Coerce.html#t:Coercible) typeclass is implemented for all types `A` and `B` when the compiler can infer that they have the same representation.
 As with our proposal's `TransmuteFrom` trait, instances of this typeclass are created "on-the-fly" by the compiler. `Coercible` primarily provides a safe means to convert to-and-from newtypes, and does not seek to answer, for instance, if two `u8`s are interchangeable with a `u16`.

 Haskell takes an algebraic approach to this problem, reasoning at the level of type definitions, not type layouts.
-However, not all type parameters have an impact on1 a type's layout; for instance:
+However, not all type parameters have an impact on a type's layout; for instance:
 ```rust
 #[repr(C)]
 struct Bar<U>(PhantomData<U>);